Business Leadership Training Advice

 Quality business leadership training advice is plentiful in an inspirational book, written by the founder of the Hanes Company.

-Quality business leadership training from a truly inspirational book!
-Author, R. Philip Hanes believes that "you can accomplish anything you can dream, IF you can get someone else to do it!”
+The author of How To Get Anyone To Do Anything, R. Philip Hanes, believes that "you can accomplish anything you can dream, IF you can get someone else to do it!”

 , Mr. Hanes walks his readers through four important areas that include:

 What's so great about reading this book is how the author uses humor

 It makes perfect sense that the view is much better when standing atop a structure already supported by a solid foundation.

 Most successful people will emphasize that it took them years to